 Lymphatic or circulatory spread.

 Endometriosis tissue particles are thought to somehow travel round the body through the lymphatic system or in the bloodstream.
 This could explain why it has been found in areas such as the eyes and brain.

-It is thought that, for some women, their immune system is not able to fight off endometriosis.
-Many women with endometriosis appear to have reduced immunity to other conditions.
+It is thought that, for some people, their immune system is not able to fight off endometriosis.
+Many people with endometriosis appear to have reduced immunity to other conditions.
 It is not known whether this contributes to endometriosis or whether it is as a result of endometriosis.